Controlling Door and Window Framing

 1. Select a door or window and click the Open Object edit button.

-3. If the selected object is a mulled unit composed of multiple windows and/or doors that have been blocked together, you can also specify whether the unit is framed using a single opening or separate openings for each door or window on the Options panel.
+3. If the selected object is a mulled unit composed of multiple windows and/or doors that have been blocked together, you can specify whether the unit is framed using a single opening or separate openings for each door or window on the Options panel.

 Options panel of the Mulled Unit Specification dialog